laktek/punch/README.md

 ## Contributing

-I welcome you to contribute and be part of Punch:
+You are encouraged to contribute and be part of Punch:

 * Report any bugs or feature requests - http://github.com/laktek/punch/issues/
+* Help with improving the documentation, official site and screencasts.
-* Fork, Refactor and send me pull requests.
+* Fork, Refactor and send pull requests.
-* If you want to put a substantial effort to improve Punch, please feel free to contact me first (http://laktek.com/about).
+* If you have big ideas for Punch, please feel free to contact me (original author - http://laktek.com/about).
+Let's have a chat.